By Maria Esther Zamora, English Language Development teacher at Spokane Virtual Academy

 When trying to find solutions to reduce the current disparities that exist, there was no better answer than to gather others with the purpose of starting an anti-racist movement.
 In the first instance, we were a small number of people and suddenly, the Spokane Future Teachers of Color Consortium (SFTCC) expanded to over 50 current members.
 It is composed of both people of color and strong white allies, including “in” and “pre” service teachers, K-12 administrators, and our Spokane Public School Board Member Nikki Lockwood.
 Also, Deans of Education and Leadership departments of Whitworth and Gonzaga Universities among other faculty and staff, plus important community members led by League of Education Voters Spokane Regional Field Director Kenji Linane-Booey.

-The graphs display below, show the grave disparity of the number of students of color compared to the number of teachers of color in our state and the biggest school district in our community.
+The graphs displayed below show the grave disparity of the number of students of color compared to the number of teachers of color in our state and the biggest school district in our community.
 All our students are negatively impacted (not only the students of color) by this staggering lack of diversity in our increasingly global economy.

 This consortium approaches change through the power of all interests working together to achieve common goals that will fundamentally alter systems of racism and oppression.
 As a community organizer, I invite you to join our efforts either way by becoming a member or providing suggestions to enrich our transformational movement in the educational systems to guarantee equity and excellent education for all!